BV-BRC/p3_genome_annotation/app_specs/ComprehensiveGenomeAnalysis.md

-# Application specficiation: ComprehensiveGenomeAnalysis
+# Application specfication: ComprehensiveGenomeAnalysis

 This is the application specification for service with identifier ComprehensiveGenomeAnalysis.

 The backend script implementing the application is [App-ComprehensiveGenomeAnalysis](service-scripts/App-ComprehensiveGenomeAnalysis.pm).

-This service does the following:

-   Analyze a genome from reads or contigs, generating a detailed analysis report.
+This service performs the following task:   Analyze a genome from reads or contigs, generating a detailed analysis report.

 It takes the following parameters: